Gratitude Exercises

 Write a Gratitude Journal

 If you are a beginner, gratitude journaling can be the best and easiest way to practice gratitude.
 You can maintain a gratitude journal by Jotting down three to five things you’re grateful for in a day.
 Dr. Robert Emmons from the University of California says you need no fancy journal to practice gratitude.
-You only need a simple notebook or a digital notepad to list daily things i your grateful list.
+You only need a simple notebook or a digital notepad to list daily things in your grateful list.

-Your gratitude list may include the simple things to complex ones.
+Your gratitude list may include the simple things to the complex ones.
 For example, you could be thankful for the morning cup of coffee prepared by your partner, sibling, or parent.
 It could be your colleague who helped you out at work.

 2. Gratitude Meditation